-There are many ways to use in-text citation.
+There are many ways to use in-text citations.
 With APA Style, in-text citation revolves around the author(s) and the source's year of publication.
 When using a source in a direct quotation, paraphrase, or summary, you must give credit to that source.
-If a source is used in your essay, it must appear in the references list at the end of your paper.
-In other words, the intext citation leads the reader to the references.
+If a source is used in your essay, it must appear both in-text and in the references list at the end of your paper.
+In other words, the in-text citation leads the reader to the references.
 If you use someone else's work, thoughts, or ideas and do not give them credit, it is plagiarism.

-In general, in-text citations can take two forms: 1) author named in the sentence and 2) author named in a parenthetical citation at the end of the sentence.
+In general, in-text citations can take two forms: (a) author named in the sentence; (b) author named in a parenthetical citation at the end of the sentence.
 As a writer, you want to use both ways because it creates greater sentence variety and interest for your reader.